-Welcome to the Center
+Welcome to the Center for Black Diaspora!

-I’m honored and delighted to welcome you to the Center and its 2017-2018 events.
-I also welcome you to the Center’s newly
+On behalf of the Center, its staff, and its advisory board, I’m honored and delighted to welcome you to the Center and its 2018-19 events.
+I also welcome

-the Center for African-American Research.
+The CBD was established in 1993, initially as the Center for African-American Research.
 A key mission of the Center is to promote scholarship and dialogue at DePaul on issues related to the African Diaspora.
 The Center’s programs and

 events provide interdisciplinary and dynamic opportunities for scholars to